JeffWDH/PHP-WWW-Counter/README.md

 All of these except for datafile are optional and have defaults defined in the index.php file.

-The data file must be pre created and writable by the web server user:
+The data file must be pre created and writable by the web server user.

+Example:
 ```
 echo 1 > SomeDataFile
 chown webserveruser SomeDataFile